Nosjazz/todo_list-milestone2/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the application and learn more about the organisation and feature.

-        1.
+        1. Upon entering the website, the user is invited to add an item with the placeholder
+        2. When hovering into the + button next to the add item, their is a visual clue that indicate to the visitor the function to add an item is by clicking this button
+        3. Once the first item is added, the 2 buttons next to the item have the same visual to create consistancy to the user
+        4. When the user complete a task, the opacity is reduce and the text is barred

-    2. As a First Time Visitor, I want to be see a visually compellent design.
+    2. As a First Time Visitor, I want to be see a visually compellent design and animations.

-        1.
+        1. The design is left simple without image in the background and a simple gradient with cold colours to ease strain on the eyes
+        2. The different actionnable item has the color of the end gradient to keep consistency for the user
+        3. Each actionable item has an hover effect and transition
+            a.
+Transition of height and width when deleting item
+            b.
+Transition of delay when completing an item
+            c.
+Rotation of the refresh button on hover
+            d.
+Color transition when hovering other items
+            e.
+Change of pointer when hovering over items

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find back the information I entered

-        1.
+        1. With local storage implemented, items are saved so that user will keep the items previously entered without the need to sign in

     2. As a Returning Visitor, I want to find a way to filter between ongoing and completed activities.

-        1.
+        1. The filter option allows the visitor to show all items, completed , or uncompleted ones

 -   #### Frequent User Goals

     1. As a Frequent User, I want to check to be able to refresh all the items added at once.

-        1.
+        1. The refresh item on top right corner allows the user to remove all items at once

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   A large amount of testing was done to ensure that all functions were working correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 -   On Internet Explorer Browsers, the site is not functionnal
--   On Microsoft Edge, the added items are not centered aligned
 -   When the item contains several lines, the icons are not aligned middle
 -   The refresh action is launched when clicking on the div, not solely on clicking on the icon.